data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/netstorage.md

          | http  | HTTP protocol
          | https | HTTPS protocol

-   --netstorage-host
-      Domain+path of NetStorage host to connect to.

-      Format should be `<domain>/<internal folders>`

-   --netstorage-account
+   --netstorage-secret
-      Set the NetStorage account name
+      Set the NetStorage account secret/G2O key for authentication.

+      Please choose the 'y' option to set your own password then enter your secret.

 OPTIONS: